NetworkRADIUS/rs232-to-pdu/README.md

-## RS-232 to Tripplite PDU Tool
+## RS-232 to PDU Tool

-The RS-232 to Tripplite PDU tool allows admins to send byte strings through an RS-232 connector to control a Tripplite PDU.
+The RS-232 to PDU tool allows admins to send byte strings through an RS-232 connector to control a SNMP-enabled PDU.
 Supported operations are to turn a specific outlet port ON, OFF, and CYCLE.

 ---